Assyrian continuity: Post-imperial Assyria in modern Assyriology

-Under the Seleucid and Parthian empires, efforts were made to revitalize Assyria and the ancient great cities began to be resettled, with the predominant portion of the population remaining native Assyrian.
-The original Assyrian capital of Assur is in particular known to have flourished under Parthian rule.
-Continuity from ancient Assyria is clear in Assur during this period, with personal names of the city's denizens greatly reflecting names used in the Neo-Assyrian Empire, such as Qib-Assor ("command of Ashur"), Assor-tares ("Ashur judges") and even Assor-heden ("Ashur has given a brother", a late version of the name Aššur-aḫu-iddina, i.e. Esarhaddon).
-The Assyrians at Assur continued to follow the traditional ancient Mesopotamian religion, worshipping Ashur (at this time known as Assor) and other gods.
-Assur may even have been the capital of its own semi-autonomous vassal state, either under the suzerainty of the Kingdom of Hatra, or under direct Parthian suzerainty.
-Though this golden age of Assur came to an end with the conquest, sack and destruction of the city by the Sasanian Empire c.
-AD 240, the inscriptions, temples, continued celebration of festivals and the wealth of theophoric elements (divine names) in personal names of the Parthian period illustrate a strong continuity of traditions, and that the most important deities of old Assyria were still worshipped at Assur more than 800 years after the Assyrian Empire had been destroyed.
+Under the Seleucid and Parthian empires, further efforts were made to revitalize Assyria and the ancient great cities began to be resettled, with the predominant portion of the population remaining native Assyrian.
+The original Assyrian capital of Assur is in particular known to have flourished during the Parthian era.
+Continuity from ancient Assyria is clear in Assur and other cities such as Arbela during this period, with personal names of the city's denizens greatly reflecting names used in the Neo-Assyrian Empire, such as Qib-Assor ("command of Ashur"), Assor-tares ("Ashur judges") and even Assor-heden ("Ashur has given a brother", a late version of the name Aššur-aḫu-iddina, i.e. Esarhaddon), reflecting names extant in the lafe 3rd millennium BC.
+The Assyrians at Assur continued to follow the traditional ancient Mesopotamian religion, worshipping Ashur (at this time known as Assor) and other Mesopotamian gods such as Shamash, Ishtar, Sin, Adad, Bel, Nergal, Ninurta and Tammuz.
+Assur may even have been the capital of its own semi-autonomous or vassal state, either under the suzerainty of the largely Assyrian populated Kingdom of Hatra, or under direct Parthian suzerainty.
+Though this second golden age of Assur came to an end with the conquest, sack and destruction of the city by the Sasanian Empire c.
+AD 240–250, the inscriptions, temples, continued celebration of festivals and the wealth of theophoric elements (divine names) in personal names of the Parthian period illustrate a strong continuity of traditions dating back to circa 21st century BC, and that the most important deities of old Assyria were still worshipped at Assur and elsewhere more than 800 years after the Assyrian Empire had been destroyed.
+The cultural and historical memory of Assyria endured within Babylonia, and Assyrian scholarship impacted the Babylonian one.
+Assyrian personal names invoking Assur remained in use throughout Hellenistic Babylonia, with the families who bore them likely descending from Assyrians who had settled in the south.
+In Uruk, the cult of Assur survived, and certain temple priests carried names that included Assur.
+Cuneiform texts from the city preserved distinctly Assyrian and Ninevite literary traditions across various fields such as astrology, while some families even preserved ancient Assyrian cuneiform texts as heirlooms.
+Certain scholars in Hellenistic Uruk clearly cultivated an awareness of the Assyrian past and culture by such practices, and kept the memory of Assyria alive by preserving tales like that of Ahiqar, the sage of the Assyrian king Esarhaddon.